 Travel to most countries, with the exception of sanctioned destinations, usually does not require an export license.
 Exceptions include:

 - CUBA: In almost all cases, travel to Cuba requires a general or specific license from the Treasury Department.
 The Treasury Department has issued a general license that allows travel to Cuba for some research activities and/or for attendance at an international conference under certain conditions.
-If your travel plans include transit to or through Cuba, contact firstname.lastname@example.org for assistance in determining if your travel qualifies under the general license.
+You may carry a letter from Mason describing your activities and your professional association with the University.
+If your travel plans include transit to or through Cuba, contact email@example.com for assistance in determining if your travel qualifies under a general license.
+Note: Mason laptops may now be taken to Cuba, but this requires RDIA to file advance notice to the federal government on your behalf.
+Contact RDIA for more information. (firstname.lastname@example.org)

 - OTHER SANCTIONED COUNTRIES: Travel to any comprehensively sanctioned country (i.e., the Crimea Region of Ukraine, Cuba, Iran, North Korea, Sudan, or Syria) will involve significant restrictions, even if the underlying travel itself is permitted.
 For instance, providing consulting or teaching services may require an export license, even if the topic is non-technical.
 These sanctions are extremely complicated and require careful planning and analysis.
-Under Mason’s Export Control and Sanctions Policy, all trips to comprehensively sanctioned countries require prior written approval by ORIA.
+Under Mason’s Export Control and Sanctions Policy, all trips to comprehensively sanctioned countries require prior written approval by RDIA.
+Mason equipment cannot be taken to these countries without a license, although in some cases, personally-owned equipment can be taken under a general license.
+Please contact us for details.

 When traveling abroad it is always a good idea to contact the appropriate US Embassy or Consulate before you depart to let them know where you will be going.
 For additional information, see USEmbassy.gov for more information on US Embassies and Consular Offices, and registering with diplomatic posts.